Gloucester History Festival & Heritage Open Days

 Download a brochure of events here History Festival 2018 brochure

-The theme of this year’s Festival is to be announced.
+The theme of this year’s Festival is “Power and the People”.
 The Festival starts with the Gloucester Day Parade on 7th September and includes Heritage Open Days from 13th to 16th September, the City Voices events programme from 7th to 16th September and the series of talks at Blackfriars Priory from 7th to 16th September.

 Please see the brochure for details of special value day passes for the Blackfriars talks and concessionary rates for Gloucester Civic Trust Members and GL cardholders.